ducksouplab/ducksoup/README.md

 - they are pretty-printed to stdout if `DS_LOG_STDOUT=true` or `DS_ENV=DEV`
 - if you define a log file (`DS_LOG_FILE=log/ducksoup.log` for instance) they are appended to this file as JSON entries

-If you set `DS_DEBUG_LOG=true`, additional entries will be logged:
+If you set `DS_LOG_DEBUG=true`, additional entries will be logged:

 - RTCP packets like TWCC and Receiver reports
 - debug info sent by client (ducksoup.js)

 Logs related to a room (and dependent resources like mixer, mixer_slice) have an `elapsed` property that displays the elapsed time since the room creation, which differs from the room starting time.
 Indeed the room is created when the first peer joins, whereas it is started (or running) only when all input tracks (of all peers) have been added.

 Finally, GStreamer logs are intercepted and sent to DuckSoup in order to have them centralized, facilitating further analysis.
-Nevertheless, what logs GStreamer generates is still controlled by the `GST_DEBUG` environement variable (independent from `DS_DEBUG_LOG`).
+Nevertheless, what logs GStreamer generates is still controlled by the `GST_DEBUG` environement variable (independent from `DS_LOG_DEBUG`).
 Here is an example to hide video decoding warnings: `GST_DEBUG=2,videodecoder:1`

 ### Run DuckSoup server